Aircloak/aircloak/air/docs/content/sql.md

 ...
 ```

-This query is a non-anonymizing restricted query as it is a subquery and explicitly creates a per user aggregate
+This query is a non-anonymizing restricted subquery as it is a subquery and explicitly creates a per-user aggregate
 (through selecting and grouping by the user id column) from a table containing personal data:

 ```sql